shadow3aaa/fas-rs/CONTRIBUTING.md

 > ### Legal Notice <!-- omit in toc -->
 >
-> When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license(currently, Apache 2.0 + GPL v3).
+> When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license(GPL-3.0).

 ### Reporting Bugs